-I’ve been a Gashead since 1989 and supported them through thin and thin.
+I’ve been a Gashead since 1989 and supported them through thin and even thinner.

 In 2014, at the depths of our despair, I decided to add to my huge publishing empire by doing exactly what the Spanish Inquisition would not have expected… celebrate how amazing it is to be a Rovers fan.
-If all I wanted was glory surely I wouldn’t have chosen Rovers over the most successful rugby team in Britain?
+If all I wanted was glory surely I wouldn’t have chosen Rovers over the most successful rugby team in Britain [Bath RFC]?

 And if you expect an easy ride being a Rovers supporter (or a supporter of any smaller, local club really) then you’ve hoisted your breeches onto the wrong wagon Sir.